yinzara/edubox/legal/mission-vision-values.md

 True change happens at the local level.
 We equip communities with tools and training to become self-sufficient in managing their educational technology.

 ### 4. **Sustainability**
 Our solutions are designed to last.
-Solar-powered, low-maintenance technology ensures communities can sustain educational access for years without external support.
+Low-cost, low-maintenance technology ensures communities can sustain educational access for years without external support.

 ### 5. **Collaboration Over Competition**
 We actively partner with governments, NGOs, educators, and technology companies.
 Together, we can achieve more than any organization working alone.